SenseRoboticsLab/underwater-tank-dataset/format.md

 # Parameter file
 The parameter files provide the camera's intrinsic parameters and the extrinsic parameters between the sensors in YAML format.

+Please note the extrinsic parameters may vary slightly for different sequences due to the mounting process. **Please use the corresponding parameter files for different sequences.**

 ```
 #Camera Intrinsics
 Camera.fx: 655.0